“Celebrating World Wetlands Day”

 Registration Fees

 All participants are required to officially register to attend the conference (including presenters).
-The fees are payable online on our Registration Portal by PayPal or Credit/Debit Card.
+The fees are payable online on our Registration Portal by Stripe with a Credit/Debit Card.
 If you wish to make a payment by an alternate method, or for bulk bookings of greater than 10 delegates, kindly contact us to arrange your registration.
 Thanks to the generous support of our sponsors, fees are kept to a minimum to enable all sectors of the community to attend this conference.

 Concessional Registration is applicable to students, unwaged, pensioners and concession card holders.